itsDieuDao/Creating-a-Basic-Home-Security-Operations-Center-SOC-/README.md

   - Open up **Event Viewer** and Inspect the **Security Logs**.
   - See the 3 failed logins as **"Employee"**, **Event ID 4625**

-  ✅ **Next, We are going to crete a Central Log Repository called LAW.**
+  ✅ **Next, We are going to create a Central Log Repository called LAW.**

  </br>